Advances and challenges in single-molecule electron transport: Experimental techniques

-The search for junctions bridged by a molecule is based on producing many (of order several hundred) electromigration break junctions on a wafer, breaking each of them separately, and scanning the resulting junctions for interesting $IV$ characteristics at room temperature that may point at the presence of a molecule in the bridge.
+The search for junctions bridged by a molecule is based on producing many (of order several hundred) electromigration break junctions on a wafer, breaking each of them separately, and probing the resulting junctions for interesting \IV characteristics at room temperature, which may point at the presence of a molecule in the bridge.
 Such junctions, which are a minority of the order of a few percent, are then further studied, usually by more elaborate techniques.
 Although the method intrinsically allows obtaining only limited statistics over molecular junction configurations, and every junction formed has its particular characteristics, the more elaborate experiments permit very interesting case studies.
 Moreover, the rigid attachment of the electrodes to the substrate allows temperature and field cycling, it allows the fabrication of a metallic gate at close proximity to the junction \cite{Park1999,Zant2006}, and it permits easy optical access for Raman scattering \cite{Ward2008}.
-Such experiments provide evidence for the presence of the molecule in the junction by giving exquisitely detailed excitation spectra of vibrations in inelastic tunneling \cite{Osorio2007}, in the simultaneously detected Raman spectrum \cite{Ward2008,Iwane2017}, and of magnetic excitations in the differential conductance \cite{Gaudenzi2017}.